 Jon Godshall is a Director of Clinical Development Quality at Pfizer.
 Jon has 33 years of experience in pharmaceutical development across a number of disciplines, including statistics, clinical programming, clinical operations, and vendor quality management.
 In Jon’s current role within Clinical Development Quality, his responsibilities include monitoring of vendor GCP quality performance, vendor quality risk management assessment, and vendor quality planning.
 Jon holds M.S. degrees in Applied Statistics, and Business Management, as well as a B.A. in Mathematics.

-Dr. Mitchell Katz is Executive Director of Medical Research Operations at Purdue Pharma L.P.
+Dr. Mitchell Katz is Head of Clinical Research and Drug Safety Operations at Purdue Pharma L.P.
 In this position he is responsible for leading all operational activities across Purdue’s multinational clinical programs.

-Dr. Katz has 27 years of experience in the pharmaceutical and biotechnology industries, including preclinical research, pharmaceutical operations and regulatory affairs.
+Dr. Katz has over 25 years’ experience in the pharmaceutical and biotechnology industries, including preclinical research, pharmaceutical operations, and regulatory affairs.
 Prior to joining Purdue, he served as Vice President of Global Clinical Operations & Data Management at Eisai Medical Research.
-Dr. Katz has experience working in start-up biotechnology companies, including Acorda Therapeutics, InterMune, Connetics and NABI.
-He also held management positions at Ortho Biotech and Schering-Plough and participated in six successful NDA applications in his professional career.
+Dr. Katz has experience working in start-up biotechnology companies, including Acorda Therapeutics, InterMune, Connetics, and NABI.
+He also held management positions at Ortho Biotech and Schering-Plough and participated in seven successful NDA applications in his professional career.

 Jim Kremidas is currently the Executive Director for ACRP, a nonprofit association the represents the clinical research enterprise.
 Prior to that he conducted consulting services for a variety of clients, including support for investigator sites, academic institutions, sponsors and suppliers.
 He was the SVP of Patient Recruitment at two large CROs for more than six years, where he and his team were responsible for developing and implementing patient enrollment strategies for global clinical trials.
 Prior to that, he spent 24 years with Eli Lilly and Company.
 From 1999 to 2008 he led their clinical trial patient recruitment and retention efforts.
 In this role, he focused on predicting and accelerating the enrollment rates for all corporate studies.
 While in Strategic Sourcing he was responsible for the outsourcing of clinical development projects to strategic suppliers, including CROs, scientific staffing firms and patient recruitment suppliers.
 Before his assignment in clinical development strategic sourcing, Mr. Kremidas led Lilly’s efforts to select and establish relationships with direct to consumer and professional advertising agencies, as well as to implement standardized processes for the development and implementation of marketing materials.